Windows Container Version Compatibility

 ID NAME IMAGE NODE DESIRED STATE CURRENT STATE ERROR PORTS

-Which shows the same error CreateContainer: failure in a Windows system call: The operating system of the container does not match the operating system of the host.
-(0xc0370101)
+This is the same error as CreateContainer: failure in a Windows system call: The operating system of the container does not match the operating system of the host.
+(0xc0370101).

 Fix - Update the service to use a matching version

 There are two considerations for Docker Swarm.
-In the case where you have a compose file which has a service that uses an image which is not created by you, you'll want to update the reference accordingly.
-See below:
+In the case where you have a compose file that has a service that uses an image you didn't create, you'll want to update the reference accordingly.
+For example:

 version: '3'